-Anyone who will receive payment for work that involves disturbing paint in pre-1978 homes and facilities that regularly accommodate children must get certified, including general and special trade contractors covered by the above list.
+Anyone who receives payment for work that involves disturbing any surface in pre-1978 homes and facilities that regularly accommodate children must be certified.
+This includes general and special trade contractors covered by the above list.
 Managers and owners of residential rental properties may also apply for this certification.

-Any uncertified business or individual cannot advertise renovation, repair, and painting services for properties potentially having lead paint.
-Also, different states have different requirements for this certification, that is why it is best to check the EPA website for the actual requirements.
+Any uncertified business or individual cannot advertise renovation and services for properties potentially having lead paint.
+Also, different states have different requirements for this certification.
+It is best to check the EPA website for the actual requirements.

-As mentioned earlier, an applicant must fulfill the required training handled by an accredited provider to be certified.
+An applicant must fulfill the required training handled by an accredited provider to be certified.
 This renovator training course involves an eight-hour training and two-hour hands-on learning.
-When completed, the applicant is given the certificate that will also serve as proof of their credentials.
+When completed, the applicant is given a certificate that will prove their credentials.

-Anyone who gets certified as a renovator must assume that any home built in 1978 or earlier contains traces of lead-based paint, unless testing is done and yields a negative result.
+Anyone who gets certified as a renovator must assume that any home built in 1978 or earlier contains traces of lead-based paint.
+It is unless testing is done and yields a negative result.

 Is it Possible to Paint Over Lead-Based Paint?

-A common misconception of many is that it is possible to simply paint over lead-based paint.
-However, this is not a safe practice, even if the lead paint is still undamaged.
-Once the non-lead-based paint wears off, the lead paint underneath may also be affected and release dangerous lead dust and chips.
+Many commonly believe that it is possible to paint over lead-based paint.
+This is not a safe practice, even if the layer is still undamaged.
+Once the non-lead-based coat wears off, the layer underneath may also be affected and release dangerous dust and chips.

-To prevent this, you can either encapsulate the lead paint first before painting, or completely remove the lead paint.
+You can either encapsulate the lead first before painting or completely remove it to prevent this.

-Lead paint encapsulation involves applying a special coating, or an encapsulant, over the lead paint to seal it and stop lead dust and chips from forming.
-After applying the encapsulant, you can now follow the regular painting procedures.
+Encapsulation involves applying a special coating or an encapsulant over the leaded surface to seal it and stop lead dust and chips from forming.
+After applying the encapsulant, you can now follow the regular procedures.
 Do note that regular paint is not an encapsulant and should not be applied as such.

-Encapsulation is known to be cheap and quick but is not considered a permanent solution, nor would it work for damaged paint.
-Over time, the encapsulant will wear off, re-exposing the lead paint.
-If you want a more permanent solution, the only way to do it is to completely remove the lead-based paint.
+Encapsulation is known to be cheap and quick.
+It is not considered a permanent solution, nor would it work for damaged parts.
+Over time, the encapsulant will wear off.
+It re-exposes the layer underneath.

-Due to the risks involve, stripping lead paint is not as simple as scraping it off or using a sander, nor using ordinary paint removers.
-The different methods of removing paint include:
+Due to the risks involved, stripping lead paint is not as simple as scraping it off or using a sander or regular removers.
+The different methods of removing it include:

-- Using chemical strippers specifically intended for use with lead paint
+- Using chemical strippers specifically intended for use with lead-based products.

 - Wet or dry sanding or scraping.
-Wet methods involve spraying water over the surface before sanding or scraping to minimize the creation of dust and prevent air contamination, while dry sanding involves using a sander that is attached to a HEPA vacuum that will immediately collect all dust and debris
+Wet methods involve spraying water over the surface before sanding or scraping.
+It’s done to minimize the creation of dust and prevent air contamination.
+Dry sanding involves using a sander that is attached to a HEPA vacuum that will immediately collect all dust and debris.

-- Using heat gun to soften the paint before scraping it off by hand
+- Use a heat gun to soften the layer before scraping it off by hand.

-All these methods are also applicable for lead paint applied to window frames or sills.
-However, sanding should be done carefully to avoid damaging any decorative elements, especially on an exterior window trim and sill.
+These methods are also applicable for lead paint applied to window frames or sills.
+However, sanding should be done carefully to avoid damaging decorative elements.
+It’s especially on the exterior window trim and sill.

-When removing lead paint on window frames and sills, make sure to follow these steps:
+When removing it on window frames and sills, make sure to follow these steps:

 - Remove all the stuff that is within the proximity of the windows you will be working on.
 If this is not possible, cover them up with plastic sheets or tarps.

 - If using chemical strippers, follow the manufacturer’s instructions.
-When using a heat gun to soften the paint, avoid using those with open flames.
-But if using the sanding method, make sure that the sander is attached to a HEPA vacuum, or do wet sanding.
-You can also combine these different methods to ensure a complete removal of lead paint.
+When using a heat gun to soften , avoid using those with open flames.
+But if using the sanding method, make sure that the sander is attached to a HEPA vacuum.
+Otherwise, do wet sanding.
+You can also combine these different methods to ensure the complete removal of the problematic surface.

 - Mist the surface with water before wiping dust off to prevent it from becoming airborne and contaminating the air.
 Do it several times so that no lead dust remains on the surface.

-Before you can start applying the first coat of paint to the window frames and sill, you need to prepare these surfaces first for painting.
-Prep work is important if you want the paint to properly adhere to the surface and get a smooth finish, and the kind of preparation needed will depend on the material of your window frames and sills.
+Before you can start applying the first coat to the window frames and sill, you need to prepare these surfaces first.
+Prep work is important if you want the paint to adhere to the surface and get a smooth finish properly.
+The kind of preparation needed will depend on the material of your window frames and sills.

-Don’t forget to keep your floors or the ground protected before starting; place plastic sheets on the ground directly under the windows you will work on, especially if it involves removing lead paint.
+Don’t forget to keep your floors or the ground protected before starting.
+Place plastic sheets on the ground directly under the windows you will work on, especially if it involves removing lead.

 For Vinyl Window Frames and Sills:

-- If using chemical paint removers, follow the instructions and make sure that it can be applied to vinyl surfaces.
-Paint removers that are too strong and not recommended for vinyl can damage its surface; mineral spirits and acetone are quite safe to use.
+- If using chemical removers, follow the instructions and make sure that it can be applied to vinyl surfaces.
+Removers that are too strong and not recommended for vinyl can damage its surface.
+Mineral spirits and acetone are quite safe to use.

-- Use a sandpaper, preferably 220-grit, to lightly sand the surface and roughen it a bit.
-The goal is to remove the shine present on the surface for better paint adherence.
+- Use sandpaper to lightly sand the surface and roughen it a bit.
+220-grit is great.
+The goal is to remove the shine present on the surface for better adherence.